IcaliaLabs/guides/docker/ALL_THINGS_DOCKER.md

 Installing Docker used to be a daunting task.
 Not anymore.
 Docker for MAC and Docker for Windows are avaiable for each operating system.
 This makes docker run natively on your OS, and eliminates the need for *Docker Machine* essentially.

+Here's the main link [to install docker](https://www.docker.com/products/overview).
+If you're using windows, come features are not available yet, you'll just have to be patient.

 ## Docker on Production

 ### Cloud Providers